 Similarly, Yubico Login for Windows does not interfere with network login via NT LAN Manager (NTLM).
 Therefore, if you implement file sharing on your local network, authentication to those resources continues to function normally without second factor authentication.

 Note: Enabling full disk encryption (FDE) using something like BitLocker is highly recommended when using Yubico Login for Windows.
-If you do not enable FDE, it is possible to disable the YubiKey requirement by starting Windows in safe mode.
+If you do not enable FDE, it will be possible to disable the YubiKey requirement by starting Windows in safe mode.

 It is assumed that those who install and configure Yubico Login for Windows are comfortable with managing Windows computers.
 This user guide is written for both:

 - An individual user installing Yubico Login for Windows to configure their own account for login with YubiKeys

 - An administrator such as an IT professional installing Yubico Login for Windows to configure login with YubiKeys for a group of end-users.